Obtaining Legal Status In Texas

 Are you a Canadian or Mexican citizen who would like to legally live and work in the United States?
 You may be eligible to obtain a nonimmigrant NAFTA Professional (TN) visa

 if your occupation and background fits into one of the professional categories outlined in

 the United States-Mexico-Canada Agreement (USMCA), formerly known as the North American Free Trade Agreement (NAFTA).

 The TN visa application process can be daunting and time-consuming to navigate on your own.
 The legal procedures are complex and the documentation required is extensive.
 A simple administrative mistake during the application process can result in a denied or rejected visa.

 For this reason, it’s advisable to seek the advice and assistance of a qualified immigration law attorney.
 Zavala Immigration Lawyer, PPLC has substantial experience helping Canadian and Mexican citizens, as well as the employers who sponsor them; with the preparation, filing, and successful adjudication of TN visa applications.

-Schedule a Free Consultation with a Trusted Houston TN Visa Attorney
+Schedule a Consultation with a Trusted Houston TN Visa Attorney

 If you have a job offer in the U.S. and would like to start the process of obtaining a TN visa, contact Zavala Immigration Lawyer at 713-766-6720 to schedule an appointment today.
-Founding Member Eliud Zavala is pleased to offer a free initial consultation to discuss your legal options.
+Founding Member Eliud Zavala is always available for a consultation to discuss your legal options.

 What is the TN Visa?